Oatmeal Raisinet Cookies

 Pin Recipe Print Recipe Rate this Recipe

-These are not your mama’s oatmeal raisin cookies– these are oatmeal Raisinet cookies!
-Chewy, buttery, sweetened with brown sugar and molasses, and full of chocolate covered raisins.
-A fun take on the classic.
+These are not your average oatmeal raisin cookies– these are oatmeal Raisinet cookies!
+Chewy, buttery, sweetened with brown sugar and molasses, and full of chocolate covered raisins in every bite.

 Prep Time1 hour